Her Campus Logo Her Campus Logo

 Looking back at what I’ve written, I realize I sound a little like a grandma, warning the younger generation about social media addiction.
 But maybe there’s something they’ve figured out that I haven’t.
 Either way, I know this will be a challenge, but I’m hopeful it’ll lead to some real, positive changes.
 By the end of these two months, I might be more present, less stressed, and just feeling better overall.
 Time will tell, but there’s no harm in finding out.
 If you’re curious about what life without constant scrolling feels like, why not try it for a week?
 It might be harder than you think, but who knows—it could also be the break you didn’t know you needed.

 Hi!
-My name is Josefina Weaver, I'm an English major with a Dance minor.
-I hope to become a journalist!
-I love cats, reading, the color green, and Lana Del Rey.
+My name is Josefina Weaver, I'm a Public Relations major with a Dance minor.
+I love cats, reading, and listening to music.